APPLICATION

 Ingredients

-It requires the preliminary application of a sticking medium to trap the powder :
+It requires the preliminary application of a sticking medium to trap the powder:

 - Fluid chocolate – see the Chocolate enrobing process

-- An hydrocolloid solution is an alternative.
+- A hydrocolloid solution is an alternative.

-The powder used for dusting are :
+The powder used for dusting is:

-- Cocoa powder, the obvious choice
+- Cocoa powder is the apparent choice

 - Icing sugar